 The UK Visa

-Jobs in the UK (United Kingdom) require more than the UK visa application and just the obvious UK cover letter and UK CV writing and translation - it requires careful preparation.
-You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the UK jobs.
+Jobs in the UK (United Kingdom) require more than the UK visa application and just the UK CV with the UK cover letter writing and translation - it requires careful preparation.
+You will be confronted with problems that in all probability did not even cross your mind when you decided to explore the work in Britain.

 Passport and the UK Visa

 All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.